RajaaBoulassouak/checks-for-understanding/module-2/backend/week_two.md

 6. Give an example of when you might want to store information besides ids on a join table.
   If e.g. there is table of students that visit many courses and a table of courses that is hosting many students and the       students have a score on each course they visit, then I'll need a join table that's hosting also the score for each student   course combination

+  **A student might have many classes and the grades for each of those classes could be stored on a join table.

 7. Describe and diagram the relationship between patients and doctors.